5 Key Takeaways From the Experts on Omega-3's

 From the experts:

-Andrew says his mood is better, his joints feel better and he just feels better when he has a higher daily omega-3 intake.
+Andrew says his mood is better, his joints feel better and he just feels better when he has a higher daily omega-3 intake from quality seafood sources.
 He even says “I’d like to think my platelets are slippery-er, they’re cruising through any little obstructions in my veins and arteries…”

 Rhonda says “It's one of the powerful anti-inflammatory dietary lifestyle things that is going to powerfully modulate the way you think, feel and age.”